Marton–New Plymouth line: Motive power

 Steam locomotives were the primary motive power on the MNPL until the early 1960s.
 Tank locomotives were prevalent until the 1920s.
 At the start of the 20th century, WB class locomotives were based in Wanganui, WA and WF locomotives from Palmerston North were used on the line, and M and double Fairlie E class locomotives were based in New Plymouth.
 Tender locomotives only gained precedence in the 1920s with the introduction of the AB class, though WF locomotives continued to assist over the difficult grades out of Aramoho.
 WW class tanks were also used on the MNPL in this era.
 After World War II, K and KA locomotives were introduced, the most powerful steam power used on the line. and from the mid-1950s a variety of railcars were introduced for the passenger services.

 In the early 1960s DA class diesel locomotives began taking over most freight duties, with steam locomotive workings ceasing in 1966.
 When introduced in 1972, the DX class were not common on the MNPL largely owing to the need to strengthen bridges to accommodate their weight.
 As the DA class were phased out in the 1980s, DX class locomotives became frequently used on the line.
 During the 1990s and early 2000s, the dominant locomotive classes at the time (DC, DFT, DX) operated on the line, usually in multiple and with a DX class unit usually present on all services due to the power advantage they have when climbing the Westmere Bank.
-The peak season milk trains, for instance, was usually hauled by a pair of DX units owing to the weight of these services.
+The peak season milk trains, for instance, were usually hauled by a pair of DX units owing to the weight of these services.
 The DL class locomotives have been used on MNPL services following their introduction to the lower North Island in 2011.

-Currently, with the withdrawal of the DC class and relocation of the DX and relevant subclasses to the South Island, the DL class is the dominant locomotive class on the MNPL.
+With the withdrawal of the DC class and the relocation of the DX and relevant subclasses to the South Island, the DL class is the dominant locomotive class on the MNPL.
 Motive power on the line regularly consists of pairs of DLs or DFs or mixed with other motive power subject to availability.